open-mmlab/mmagic/docs/en/user_guides/visualization.md

 - Basic VisBackend of MMEngine: including LocalVisBackend, TensorboardVisBackend and WandbVisBackend.
 You can follow [MMEngine Documents](https://github.com/open-mmlab/mmengine/blob/main/docs/en/advanced_tutorials/visualization.md) to learn more about them
 - VisBackend: Backend for **File System**.
 Save the visualization results to the corresponding position.
 - TensorboardVisBackend: Backend for **Tensorboard**.
 Send the visualization results to Tensorboard.
-- PaviVisBackend: Backend for **Pavi**.
-Send the visualization results to Tensorboard.
 - WandbVisBackend: Backend for **Wandb**.
 Send the visualization results to Tensorboard.

 One `Visualizer` object can have access to any number of VisBackends and users can access to the backend by their class name in their code.